Information on where to find them around the Perth region

 Euro

 Often found solitary in higher ground.
-My only sighting has been in the North at Coral Bay, but there are records from John Forrest NP and my friend Jimmy has seen them in the wheatbelt nature reserves.
+My only sighting has been in the North at Coral Bay, but there are records from John Forrest NP and they have been seen them in the wheatbelt nature reserves by others.

 Red Kangaroo